 Can dogs eat duck eggs?

 Duck eggs have higher levels of protein and vitamins than chicken eggs.
 However, on the downside, duck eggs have a much higher fat and cholesterol content.
-You can feed them to your dog but do so in moderation to avoid health problems such as hypertension and obesity.
+Nevertheless, you can feed them to your dog but do so in moderation to avoid health problems such as hypertension and obesity.